Lovesan/bike/README.md

 SBCL is the main development and testing platform.
 CCL is also used for testing.

+### Floating point exceptions from .NET runtime

+.NET is unable to handle FPU exceptions, so the library disables all FPU exceptions on startup.

+This requires implementation-specific code.
+See [src/ffi.lisp](src/ffi.lisp)

+The downside is, you get a NaN instead of a DIVISION-BY-ZERO/FLOATING-POINT-INVALID-OPERATION/etc when you encounter such situations doing float calculations.

 ### Task.Result and other things which block .Net code

 Avoid using this if you pass Lisp callbacks to .Net code - this may cause deadlocks.
 You've been warned.